 Sulfates: Sulfates are often used to create a lather when they react with water.
 However, all of them can strip the sebum from the surface of your skin.
-Sulfates to watch out for include Sodium Laureth Sulfate, Sodium Lauryl Sulfate, Ammonium Lauryl Sulfate, Ammonium Laureth Sulfate, TEA Laureth Sulfate.
+Sulfates to watch out for include Sodium Laureth Sulfate, Sodium Lauryl Sulfate, Ammonium Lauryl Sulfate, Ammonium Laureth Sulfate, and TEA Laureth Sulfate.

-Many, many body washes on the market include a sulfate.
+Many, many body washes on the market include sulfate.
 So, if your favorite product has one, don’t worry too much as long as it’s further down on the ingredient list.
 However, you may want to consider one of the body washes we include on our top five list, none of which contain sulfates.

 You want to steer clear of these unidentified chemicals.
 They can create an allergic response, dermatitis, or respiratory problems.
 Artificial fragrances have even been linked to problems with the reproduction system.